Background Check Compliance in Asia: What Employers Must Know

 Social Media Checks

-• Must be limited to publicly available content
+• Limited to publicly available content

-• Should avoid discrimination-sensitive data
+• Avoid discrimination-sensitive data

-• Must be proportionate and role-relevant
+• Must remain role-relevant

 Adverse Media Checks

-• Typically conducted through public sources
+• Use public sources

-• Require human review to prevent false conclusions
+• Require contextual review

 7. Data Protection & Privacy Compliance